HackYourFuture/Assignments/test-runner/README.md

 ## Introduction

-This repository includes infrastructure for the automatic checking (unit testing, linting and spell-checking) of homework exercises, for use by both students and homework reviewers.
+This repository includes infrastructure for the automatic checking (unit testing, linting and spell-checking) of homework assignments, for use by both trainees and homework reviewers.
 This document describes this infrastructure.

 ## Running the tests